 Use the Navigation

-Navigation systems are also helpful because they can provide alternative routes, should they be needed, take you around congestion hotspots.
+Navigation systems are also helpful because they can provide alternative routes, should they be needed, and take you around congestion hotspots.
 Systems like the one in the BMW iX remove many of the stresses around driving down unknown roads.
 The head-up display ensures you never miss a turn while displaying the speed limit, so there is no need to worry about missing a sign.

 Map Out The Stops

-Electric vehicles like the BMW iX take a lot of the headache out of planning your trip.
+Electric vehicles like the BMW iX take a lot of the headache from planning your trip.
 However, it’s still a good idea to plan your stops and know where you can recharge the vehicle if need be.
 If you have plans to make a particular visit, it’s always a good idea to charge the car while you explore, eat, or grab a coffee.

 The drive to Son from Oslo and back for our test, the BMW iX xDrive40 didn’t need a recharge (thanks to the range of up to 425km) .
 Keep in mind the type of charger, too, as not all charges are equal fast chargers that utilize DC power will quickly top the vehicle while level 2 chargers work they offer a much slower experience.